AAT Accounting (L2)

 You are required to successfully complete a Computer Based Assessment for each unit detailed above, plus a Synoptic Assessment at the end of the course.

 Progress onto the AAT Advanced Diploma (L3), and subsequently to the AAT Professional Diploma (L4) and AAT membership.

 Text book purchases are required for this course at an approximate cost of £75.
 Additional revision books are also available.
 These books can be purchased through any online bookstore, or direct from the publishers using details that will be provided nearer the time.

 *includes all aspect of the course, including tuition and exams (excluding textbooks – see below)

 If you are unemployed and in receipt of a state benefit, or you are working or self employed and have a gross annual wage of less than £20,319, you may be entitled to a fee reduction.
 To qualify for the fee reduction you will be required to show evidence of either being in receipt of benefit, or if you are working a wage slip, which must be dated with three months of the course start date.

 Textbooks will be required at an approximate cost of £75, payable direct to the publisher or your chosen bookstore.

 All students will be required to register with the AAT as a Student Member.
-This incurs an initial subscription fee of approx. £40, plus an annual membership fee of approx £90, payable directly to the AAT.
+This incurs a one-off fee of £172.
 See www.aat.org.uk for more details.

 Refund of fees will only be paid in the event the College cancels the course, or if you notify the College of your intention to withdraw from the course 2 weeks prior to the start date.